Los Angeles County OKs law putting limit on roosters

 - Rosenstein still has his job _ at least till Trump showdown

-Last year, authorities seized nearly 8,000 roosters in Val Verde in the largest cockfighting raid in U.S. history.
+The county has been considering the law for unincorporated areas since last year, after authorities seized nearly 8,000 roosters in Val Verde.
+It was the largest cockfighting raid in U.S. history.
+The enforcement costs were put at $270,000.

+The Sheriff’s Department has received more than 100 complaints of cockfights in progress in recent years and served nearly three dozen search warrants at places suspected of breeding birds for cockfighting, Capt.
+Jeff Perry said.

+At some of those places, deputies found illegal drugs and guns and indications of child endangerment and theft of utilities, authorities said.